ncatlab/nlab-content/pages/4/1/5/1/1514/content.md

 ### More

-Other references on mathematical aspects of path integrals include
+Other references on mathematical aspects of path integrals:

 * [[Pierre Cartier]], [[Cécile DeWitt-Morette]], _Functional integration: action and symmetries_, Cambridge Monographs on Mathematical Physics, 2006.
 ISBN: 9780521866965.  [doi](https://doi.org/10.1017/CBO9780511535062).